dirkwhoffmann/vAmigaTS/Copper/Wait/README.md

 Chains together multiple Waits with the same trigger coordinate.

-#### mask1

-Applies the WAIT command with varying comparison masks

-#### mask2

-A vastly improved masking test

-#### crossing1 and crossing2 (DEPRECATED)

-Tries to cross the vertical boundary. crossing1 triggers at $ffdb which is too early. crossing2 triggers at $ffdd which is just in time to cross.

 #### waitblt1 and waitblt2

 This test activates the Blitter and verifies the behaviour of the WAIT command in combination with the BFD (Blitter Finish Disable) bit cleared.